AppleBreak1/Dell-Latitude-7210-2-in-1/README.md

      - AppleXcpmCfgLock -> Set to No if CFG Lock is disabled.
 Otherwise, enable this quirk.
      - CustomSMBIOSGuid -> If dual booting to other OSes other than macOS, set this to yes along with setting UpdateSMBIOSMode to "Custom" in PlatformInfo section.
-     - DisableIoMapper -> No (Require to enable AppleVTD; enabling AppleVTD with base DMAR table can cause wake issue from hibernation.
+     - DisableIoMapper -> No (Required to enable AppleVTD; enabling AppleVTD with base DMAR table can cause wake issue from hibernation.
 Either set this quirk to Yes or drop original DMAR table and inject modified SSDT-DMAR table.
      - DisableIoMapperMapping -> Yes (If enabling AppleVTD in Ventura+)

 - Misc